nilaybasak111/Medium-Blog-Clone/README.md

 - Add Cloudflare worker link in Frontend\src\config.ts BACKEND_URL
 - Move BACKEND_URL to the .env file
 - Add caching to the blog frontend and backend to prevent loading the article, Username(AvatarComponent) every time it is accessed
-- You can design a basic homepage for the blog
+- You can design a basic homepage for the Blog
-- In AppBar.tsx (Line 16) set authorname dynamically.
-This may change avatar component dynamically.
-Create a hook to get initials of the logged in user
 - Add Delete & Edit Page for the Blog